 I booked an apartment in Bovec, which would place us strategically for our planned winter fun: 2 minutes away from the cable car to the Kanin Ski Resort, 5 minutes from two beautiful and easy panoramic hikes, 13 minutes from the Great Soča Gorge, and 13 minutes from the Loška Koritnica Valley, a valley of a hundred waterfalls.
 Sure, Bovec doesn’t offer any spa resorts or any other means for idle pampering to be exact, but, honestly, we weren’t even looking for that.
 Being surrounded with so much beauty and outdoor options was enough for my family.

-Skiing in Kanin – Sella Nevea
+Skiing in the high mountain resort Kanin – Sella Nevea

 Located at 2,300 meters, this joint Slovenian – Italian ski resort offers 30 km of finely groomed slopes of every difficulty.
 On the Slovenian side you’ll find three sun-stroked slopes and a small food court which offers hot dogs, pizzas and desserts.
 All pretty basic but it gives that nice home feeling, especially when you are sipping hot tea and ploughing through little sweet fried balls called miške, while suntanning on a deckchair with stellar views of the snowy mountains.
 On the Italian side, you’ll find more slopes, which in most part are in the shade, but do take you all the way down to the valley from where you can take a quick gondola ride back up.
 Since Sella Nevea is at 1,200 m, you can easily get a total of 1,100 m of pure downhill joy.
 Both sides of Kanin – Sella Nevea work hand in hand, so you will find many suntanned Italians relaxing in the sunny deckchairs on the Slovenian side, and many Slovenians riding the long Italian slopes.
 I do have to admit that other than the first and last hour we also kept more to the Italian side for the slopes, but always took a nice relaxing break on the sunny deck.
 Perfect!